-Customer experience is hard to measure with a KPI or a specific number, but it has an outsize impact on whether your customers are happy and loyal to your brand.
+Customer experience can be hard to measure with a KPI or a specific metric, but it has an outstanding impact on whether your customers are happy with and loyal to your brand.

 While the concept of customer experience is timeless, the research being conducted on it is still fairly new.
 Every year, new studies reveal insights into important trends that are influencing businesses across the world.
 To some, these statistics may feel like conversational fun facts, but in actuality, they can help your customer service team capitalize on timely opportunities to improve customer experience.

 If your team is looking to stay up-to-date on the latest trends occurring in customer service, consolidating your information is a great way to start.
-Below, we compiled a list of customer experience statistics and trends that your company should pay attention to for 2019.
+Below, we unpack a list of customer experience statistics and trends that your company should pay attention to for 2022.

 Customer Experience Statistics

 - 66% of customers expect companies to understand their needs.

 - Customers will spend more for a good experience.